Building custom search commands in Python part I – A simple Generating command

 The new developer tool chain for data, panel participation at DeveloperWeek

 A few weeks ago I had the pleasure of partaking in a panel at DeveloperWeek entitled “Next Gen Data Dev: NoSQL, NewSQL, Graph Databases, Hadoop, Machine Learning….”.
-On the panel I was joined by Emil Eifrem, CEO of Neo Technology and co-founder for Neo4J as well as Ankur Goyal, Directory of Engineering for MemSQL.
+On the panel I was joined by Emil Eifrem, CEO of Neo Technology and co-founder for Neo4J as well as Ankur Goyal, Director of Engineering for MemSQL.
 The high level theme was around the kinds of tools that have emerged for developers to work with data, and whether or not a new breed of developers is emerging.
 The panel started of with quick introductions on each of the products.

 - Ankur described MemSQL as the fastest database.
 MemSQL is a highly performant, distributed, transactional SQL database with an in-memory write-back